-16.2 Liquidity risk
+11.2 Liquidity risk

-Liquidity risk refers to the risk that the Company will be unable to finance its operations due to a loss of access to the capital markets or difficulty in liquidating its assets.
+Liquidity risk refers to the risk that the Company will be unable to finance its operations due to a loss of access to capital markets or difficulty in liquidating its assets.
 Liquidity risk encompasses the Company's ability (or perceived ability) to meet its financial obligations without experiencing significant business disruption or reputational damage that may threaten the Company's viability as a going concern.
 Liquidity risk also encompasses the associated funding risks triggered by the market or idiosyncratic stress events that may cause unexpected changes in funding needs or an inability to raise new funding.
 Generally, the Company incurs liquidity risk as a result of its trading, lending, investing and client facilitation activities.

-The Morgan Stanley Group's Liquidity Risk Management Framework is critical to helping ensure that the Company maintains sufficient liquidity resources and durable funding sources to meet its daily obligations and to withstand unanticipated stress events.
-The Liquidity Risk Department is a distinct area in Risk Management, which oversees and monitors liquidity risk.
-The Liquidity Risk Department ensures transparency of material liquidity risks, compliance with established risk limits and escalation of risk concentrations to appropriate senior management.
+The Morgan Stanley Group's Liquidity Risk Management Framework is critical to helping ensure that the Company maintains sufficient liquidity reserves and durable funding sources to meet its daily obligations and to withstand unanticipated stress events.
+The Liquidity Risk Department ("LRD") is a distinct area in Risk Management, which oversees and monitors liquidity risk.
+The Liquidity Risk Department ensures transparency of material liquidity risks, compliance with established risk limits and KRIs ("Key Risk Indicators") as well as escalation of risk concentrations to appropriate senior management.
 To execute these responsibilities, the Liquidity Risk Department:

-- Establishes limits in line with the Morgan Stanley Group's risk appetite; - Identifies and analyses emerging liquidity risks to ensure such risks are appropriately mitigated; - Monitors and reports risk exposures against metrics and limits, and; - Reviews the methodologies and assumptions underpinning the Morgan Stanley Group's Liquidity Stress Tests to ensure sufficient liquidity and funding under a range of adverse scenarios.
+- Establishes limits in line with the Morgan Stanley Group's risk appetite; - Identifies and analyses emerging liquidity risks to ensure such risks are appropriately mitigated; - · Monitors and reports risk exposures against limits and KRIs; and - Reviews the methodologies and assumptions underpinning the Morgan Stanley Group's Liquidity Stress Tests to ensure sufficient liquidity and funding under a range of adverse scenarios.